malcolmhutchinson/archaeography/static/manuals/tech/site_record.md

 recorded.

-A site record may be updated an arbitrary number of times after it has been created, by archaeologists recording further archaeological evidence.
+A site record may be updated an arbitrary number of times after it has been created, by archaeologists recording observations from subsequent visits, or adding more photos, maps or historic material.

 ### Composition

 The site record contains

--   _aggregate_ fields containing short values, like `site type`, `ethnicity`, `period`  and so on, which are commonly used as search terms.
+-   _aggregate_ fields storing short values, like `site type`, `ethnicity`, `period`  and so on, which are commonly used as search terms.